How that “wine influencer” might very well be a fraud

 The issue is that these people aren’t actually influencing anything.
 They are simply getting likes from a group of people not interested in their photos but boosting their own profiles and no one benefits from this.
 If someone then pays them to promote a product, this constitutes fraud as it’s entering into an agreement (paid promotion of a product) based upon what are perceived to be factual and contractual items (perceived influencer has X number of followers who view product and potentially buy it) when the second part of that isn’t true at all.
 It would be akin to agreeing to surgery because the doctor claims to have graduated from Harvard when in fact, he has no medical license at all.

-The influencers in wine are pretty small operations at this point but they keep growing and increasing as marketers keep turning more to them and they keep sucking up more of the already slim budgets wineries have for promotion.
-While this article in in Spanish the key takeaways from it are that one in every four influencers is fraudulent and one in every five likes they have is one they paid for.
+The influencers in wine are pretty small operations at this point but they keep growing and increasing as marketers keep turning to them more and they keep sucking up more of the already slim budgets wineries have for promotion.
+While this article is in Spanish the key takeaways from it are that one in every four influencers is fraudulent and one in every five likes they have is one they paid for.
 I don’t think this even takes into account this issue of pods which, while clever, has made a difficult situation even harder as it’s estimated to be somewhere north of $1bn spent annually on “influencer campaigns” although few want to talk about it for all the aforementioned perception issues.

 Know how to spot your Fake Influencer (#flafencer?)